evert/evert.github.com/_posts/2024/2024-12-27-letting-curveball-die.md

 it go.
 This is a hard thing to do, because I probably have 1000's of hours into this project, and there's a strong sense of missed potential.

+I'm writing this article because my psyche requires closure in order for them to not take up space in my mind.
+This decision was probably a few years late.
+Hopefully this creates more space for new things that aren't a frustrating drag.

 Some quick numbers.
 -------------------